maboss-bkmc/MaBoSS/engine/benchmark/README.md

 The model is composed of two files : the model (.bnd) and it's simulation settings (.cfg).
 They are defined in the command line as such :

+    path_bnd_file -c path_cfg_file

+#### Sizek model

     ../examples/Sizek/sizek.bnd -c ../examples/Sizek/sizek.cfg

-The model I tested comes with multiple settings, to vary the size of the results (via the number of nodes) and look at it's effect on the parallelization efficiency
+This model contains 87 nodes, so it needs to be run with a MaBoSS version compiled for at least 87 nodes.
+It comes with multiple settings, to vary the size of the results (via the number of nodes) and look at it's effect on the parallelization efficiency

     sizek.cfg : 4 nodes
     sizek_medium.cfg : 8 nodes